 But conformity has never been a strong point in the island psyche - particularly when it comes to conforming to mainland expectations.
-There is an underlying essence of Pacific/Asiatic attitudes and beliefs that does not easily mesh with the Western/European outlook.
+There is an underlying essence/core of Pacific/Asiatic attitudes and beliefs that does not easily mesh with the Western/European outlook.
 American values do not automatically fit well nor are they automatically appropriate on these shores (nor, necessarily - given present values - anywhere else in the world).
-Even yet, not everyone is persuaded that the CNMI would be better off with a voting delegate in the U.S. House of Representatives, rather than a non-voting Resident Representative to Washington, D.C. https://doi.org/10.1001/journal.org/ Resident Representative to Washington, D.C.
+Even yet, not everyone is persuaded that the CNMI would be better off with a voting delegate in the U.S. House of Representatives, rather than a non-voting Resident Representative to Washington, D.C.

-Though Radewagon wrote that the CNMI is often overlooked when it comes to such things as getting tours of the White House or picture opportunities with the President or recognition at the recent inaugural ball (which all bona fide Republican Party member-states were given), the fact of the matter is that the CNMI would appear to be doing quite well when it comes to interfacing with the many federal agencies whose programs and funding are in effect here.
+Though Radewagon wrote that the CNMI is often overlooked when it comes to getting tours of the White House or picture opportunities with the President or recognition at the recent inaugural ball (which all bona fide Republican Party member-states were given), the fact of the matter is that the CNMI does quite well when it comes to interfacing with the many federal agencies whose programs and funding are in effect here.

 Radewagon offers an ardent defense for aligning one's self with a political party, but whether that's the best step for the CNMI is a different question.
 The CNMI is already a maverick of sorts - even among the "territories."
-It might be more to its advantage to emphasize the differences than to try to conform to the rest of them.
+It might be more to its advantage to emphasize the differences than try to conform to the rest of them.